 Band Bio -

-In reviews of their live shows and albums, the Seattle Weekly has compared them favorably to the Shins, the Deli Seattle Magazine has praised them for their “flashy, out-of-control pop sensibilities”, and Seattle radio 90.3 KEXP named their song Go For a Walk their Song of the Day, calling it a “briliant pop tune and nothing you should skip out on.”
+Seattle Weekly has compared them favorably to the Shins, the Deli Seattle Magazine has praised them for their “flashy, out-of-control pop sensibilities”, and Seattle radio 90.3 KEXP named their song Go For a Walk their Song of the Day, calling it a “briliant pop tune and nothing you should skip out on.”
 Think vintage Flaming Lips with a splash of NES and a dash of the Unicorns, and you get the idea.

 Lead vocalist/guitarist Adam Prairie grew up with his brother/drummer Chris in the middle of Midwestern corn fields in Clifton, IL.
 The two played whiffle ball and Nintendo, watched the original Star Wars trilogy obsessively, and learned to play guitars and Casio keyboards in the bedroom they shared for most of their formative years.
 They wrote a few songs in high school, but they mostly tinkered with sounds until Adam left home to study at Knox College in western Illinois followed by Chris a few years later.

-It was at Knox that the Prairie brothers first met keyboardist Christina Ellis and bassist Geoff Brown, but the current Hoot Hoot foursome never played a note together until they all reunited in Seattle late in 2008.
+It was at Knox that the Prairie brothers first met keyboardist Christina Ellis and ex-bassist Geoff Brown, but the foursome never played a note together until they all reunited in Seattle late in 2008.
 Geoff passed the torch to current Hoot Hoots bassist Ben Lewis in the summer of 2014.